OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ### **Focal Point Approvals** (2 to 1 weeks before delivery)

 These occur only after GA deliver is requested (by adding a `target:ga` label).
-GA delivery will not occur until all approvals are obtained.
+GA delivery may not occur until all approvals are obtained.

 ### **All Features**
 - [ ] **FAT** All Tests complete and running successfully in SOE or N/A. (Approver; see [OpenLiberty/fat-approvers](https://github.com/orgs/OpenLiberty/teams/fat-approvers))